 So you are contemplating whether you should visit Stockholm in Winter but unsure whether it is a good idea!
 Well having visited in both Winter and Summer I think I am well placed to answer the question ‘Should I visit Stockholm in Winter’?

 And for me the answer to the question is undoubtedly yes.
 Yes Winter in Stockholm is cold but there are lots of indoor things to do in Stockholm and if you use our Stockholm Winter packing list you will be prepared for the weather and will have an amazing time.

 In fact, in many ways I actually think it is better to visit Stockholm in winter vs summer.
 And here’s why I prefer it:

-- Stockholm gets incredibly busy during summer and can sometimes can have several cruise ships in port at once!
-These cruises don’t run in winter so you are guaranteed to see the city at its quietest during winter!
+- Stockholm gets incredibly busy during the summer and can sometimes have several cruise ships in port at once which means the population of Stockholm swells and the main Stockholm attractions get exceptional busy.
+These cruises don’t run in winter so you are guaranteed to see the city at its quietest during winter.

 - The cold makes it easier to enjoy the Swedish tradition of fika (coffee breaks)

 - The city looks beautiful covered in snow and ice.